 First up is Spotify.
 The best of the best for good reason.
 What makes Spotify #1 is their audio quality, super user friendly interface, and timeless features.

-The image above is a biography of the music band Fat Freddy’s drop on Spotify.
+The image below is a biography of the music band Fat Freddy’s drop on Spotify.
 What makes discovering new music effortlessly through Spotify, is you have quick access to artists information.

 You don’t really need to go onto google and take more time out to research who this artist is.
 Within seconds you can decide if this is an artist of interest by learning who they are.